What if I’m having technical problems…is there help?

 What if I’m having problems with the eLearning Course content?

 Despite their best intentions, students can sometimes fall behind, get confused, feel disconnected from others, or find it hard to stay focused in their classes.
 All of this affects performance and achievement.
-This can happens to all students – regardless of the course and the delivery model.
+This can happen to all students – regardless of the course and the delivery model.
 When this happens, teachers have an important role to play in getting students back on track … but students are their own best advocates.

 - How do I know I’m not doing well?